 This is an update of a previous post, with a link to a report

 that I promised that I would write.
-The above plot shows the results of the automatic calibration of the Z axis gyro during tests of methods to improve the performance of attitude… Continue
+The above plot shows the results of the automatic calibration of the Z axis gyro during tests of methods to improve the performance of attitude estimation during sustained, high rate rotations.
+In… Continue

 Added by William Premerlani on June 19, 2011 at 3:50am —

-After experimenting with several dead-reckoning algorithms over the past 2 years, I finally have a simple… Continue
+After experimenting with several dead-reckoning algorithms over the past 2 years, I finally have a simple algorithm that I like.
+The above pictures show a comparisons of a GPS reported trajectory (without compensation for GPS latency),… Continue

 Added by William Premerlani on April 16, 2011 at 7:00am —